youguii/springboot-test/README.md

 * SpringbootTestApplication.java : java class used to launch the backend

-There are 4 entrypoints in our Backend, with different usage, access (permissions) :
+There are 5 entrypoints in our Backend, with different usage:

 | Entrypoint      | Usage                        | Type   |
 |-----------------|------------------------------|--------|